-The sampling plan for the C&I projects is attached to this report as Appendix B. The sample frame consisted of all projects completed and claimed during 2009.
+The sampling plan for the C&I projects is attached to this report as Appendix B. The sample frame consisted of all projects completed and claimed during 2010.
 Sample sizes were designed to support stratified ratio estimation.
 The sampling plan was established based on the sampling strategies used in previous years.
-The guidelines for the program year 2009 savings verification (SV09) sampling process are listed below.
+The guidelines for the program year 2010 savings verification (SV10) sampling process are listed below.

-- The primary sampling unit was the project.
-All measures associated with the project were reviewed (with the exception of lighting measures with stipulated savings for the three lower stratum). - The primary sampling variable for establishing the size strata was the higher value of the kW peak reduction, either winter or summer. - Sampling was conducted separately for two broad categories of initiatives, i.e., retrofit and MOP/new construction.
-Multifamily projects were included with the C&I projects. - The sample size for each broad category of projects was set at a level designed to exceed the minimum required to estimate savings at the 80/10 confidence/precision level, based on an error ratio of 0.50. - Projects with stipulated lighting measures only were excluded from the sample, except for those stipulated lighting measures and projects that fell into the "very large" stratum. - The samples were checked to ensure that lighting savings were roughly proportional to the initiatives as a whole. - Stratification by project size was conducted, resulting in a total of four size strata for each of the two broad categories of projects. - A census of the largest projects in the each broad category was reviewed. - Weighting was done on the basis of the number of projects. - The cut offs for the strata and sample sizes within each stratum were determined according to the methodology presented in the California Evaluation Framework. - Projects with maximum kW reduction less than 0.80 kW were removed from the sampling frame.
+- The primary sampling unit is the project.
+All measures associated with the project were reviewed. - The primary sampling variable for establishing the size strata is the higher value of the kW peak reduction, either winter or summer with any stipulated savings subtracted. - Sampling was conducted separately for two broad categories of initiatives, i.e., retrofit and MOP/new construction.
+Multifamily projects were included with the C&I projects. - The sample size for each broad category of projects was set at a level designed to exceed the minimum required to estimate savings at the 80/10 confidence/precision level for the entire portfolio, based on an error ratio of 0.60. - Projects with stipulated lighting measures only were excluded from the sample, except for those stipulated lighting measures and projects that fell into the "very large" stratum.
+Projects that included both stipulated and non stipulated measures were included when the non-stipulated savings were greater than 0.80 kW. - The samples were checked to see if the lighting savings are roughly proportional to the initiatives as a whole. - Stratification by project size was conducted, resulting in a total of five size strata for each of the two broad categories of projects. - A census of the largest projects in the each broad category was reviewed. - Weighting was done on the basis of the number of projects. - The cut offs for the strata and sample sizes within each stratum were determined according to the methodology presented in the California Evaluation Framework. - As was done for the SV07/08 and SV09 samples, projects with maximum kW reduction less than 0.80 kW were removed from the sampling frame.